madfatihid/multi_select_item/README.md

 ```
 Finally you can use it with list builder.
 For this plugin to work, you need to provide the `MultiSelectItem` widget with `isSelecting` parameter and `onSelected` parameter.
 - the `isSelecting` parameter will be used to tell the widget from the controller wether it's in multi selecting mode or not.
-- the `onSelected` parameter will be used to select the item that is selected by the user.
+- the `onSelected` parameter is a function.
+The function will be called depending wether it's in multi selecting mode (`isSelecting == true`) or not.
+  - if `isSelecting` is true, then the function will be called when user tap on the MultiSelectItem widget
+  - if `isSelecting` is false, then the function will be called when user longtap on the MultiSelectItem widget

 So in basic, it will look like this:
 ```dart